King of the Gypsies: Dorin Cioabă

-After his father, Florin Cioabă, passed away in 2013, Dorin Cioabă took on the role of "King of Roma Everywhere".
+After his father, Florin Cioabă, died in 2013, Dorin Cioabă took on the role of "King of Roma Everywhere".
 He has been trying ever since to solve one of the recurring issues with Gypsy culture, children getting married at young ages, as he was himself a subject of this practice.

 Scotland

 John (Johnnie) Faa

-Johnnie Faa of Dunbar was leader of the 'Egyptians', or Gypsies, in Scotland.
+Johnnie Faa of Dunbar was leader of the "Egyptians", or Gypsies, in Scotland.
 Faa was granted a letter under the Privy Seal from King James V in February 1540, which was renewed in 1553.
 It was addressed to "oure louit Johnne Faw, lord and erle of Litill Egipt" establishing his authority over all Gypsies in Scotland and calling on all sheriffs in the country to assist him "in executione of justice upoun his company and folkis", who were to "conforme to the lawis of Egipt".

 He is resurrected in fiction in S. R. Crockett's The Raiders and in Philip Pullman's trilogy His Dark Materials.